SenSlay/Taskly/README.md

 ## NOTES:

-To RUN:
-- Get all the files locally
-- Run LIVE SERVER on vscode
+- To RUN: Get all the files locally and Run LIVE SERVER on vscode

 - WHEN ADDING UR WORK TO THE FILE, LET GROUPMATES KNOW AND DONT REMOVE ANYTHING ELSE THEY MIGHT BE WORKING ON
 - Use dedicated CSS and JS files for the pages.